-We’ve been leafing through Seth Godin’s latest book, This is Marketing: You Can’t Be Seen Until You Learn To See, this week.
-And it’s pretty darn good.
-A back-to-basics primer, it’s ideal for those starting out in the trade or for those so far down the marketing rabbit hole they’ve lost track of the foundational ways that marketing is supposed to help people.
+A back-to-basics primer, Godin’s book is ideal for those starting out in the trade or for those so far down the marketing rabbit hole they’ve lost track of the foundational ways that marketing is supposed to help people.

 One of the best examples in the book is his Simple Marketing Worksheet.

-So, got your notepad and pen at the ready?
+So, got your notepad and pen at the ready to see how this marketing worksheet could work for you?
+Good.
 Then let’s begin.

 Who’s the work for?